MonkeyBoy248/module2_part2_gallery/README.md

 ## Usage ##

+1. Download project folder

+2. Run 'npm run start' command

-1. Enter `localhost:5000` in your browser search bar
+3. Enter `localhost:5000` in your browser search bar

-2. You have to log in.
+4. You have to log in.
 After filling the fields in click log in button to authorize

 ![Log in form](resources/assets/login_form.png)

-3. You can navigate through pages using this simple links bar
+5. You can navigate through pages using this simple links bar

 ![Gallery](resources/assets/disco_gallery.png)

-4. Enjoy!
+6. Enjoy!

 ## Authors and contacts ##